 3. La Oliva restaurante: what to eat

 Of the 61 savoury dishes on the post-breakfast menu, 19 are vegetarian.
-Yes, it’s the return of Mr GCL, the human abacus.
-On a more serious note, the almost one-in-three choice will please those with a veggie in the family (like the Gran Canaria Local family themselves).
+Yes, it’s the return of the human abacus.
+On a more serious note, the almost one-in-three choice will please those with a veggie in the family.

-So Mr GCL happily tucked into some vegetarian miniaturized tapas to share.
+We happily tucked into some vegetarian miniaturized tapas to share.
 César explained that we would be tasting reduced portions in order to enjoy a wider spectrum of la carta.
-And Mrs GCL didn’t mind, knowing she had a meaty main course to look forward to.
+And we relished the chance to explore the menu as much as possible.

 We began, as you often do in a Canarian restaurant, with papas arrugadas con mojo (4,90€).
 What can we say about these traditionally prepared new spuds wrinkled by salty boiling water served with piquant sauce?
 We’ve had few better and considerably more far worse; with a gloriously tangy orange mojo only slightly let down by not-quite-fluffy-enough papas.

-Back in our London days, there was a time when we found balsamic vinegar just became a little too ubiqitious on restaurant menu.
-In Mr Gran Canaria Local’s humble opinion, he thinks we’ve reached peak miel de caña on the Canary Islands.
+There was a time when we found balsamic vinegar just became a little too ubiqitious on restaurant menus.
+In our humble opinion, he thinks we’ve reached peak miel de caña on the Canary Islands.
 This sugar-cane honey, a treacle-like substance, turns up here, there, and everywhere on the Canaries.

 And so aubergines in tempura came with the Canaries’ version of molasses (8,80€).
 The bitter berenjena would work better with a sweeter honey as its partner for a less samey flavour combo.
 The same was true of the grilled nutty asparagus (7,20€).

 Thankfully, artichokes arrived sauteed and sprinkled with fine herbs minus any trace of anything treacly.
 This 8,20€ starter was arguably our favourite.
-As both Mr and Mrs GCL like to top their pizzas with an alcachofa or five.
+As we like to top our pizzas with an alcachofa or five.

-On to the mains and Mr Gran Canaria Local appreciated the texture clash between the smoky crust of queso herreño (cheese from El Hierro) and the succulent rice of the vegetable risotto (12€) below.
-Mrs Gran Canaria Local, meanwhile, ensured her fillet beef steak (12,50€) was as juicy as she likes it by ordering it poco hecho (rare).
-We just about found room for desserts with Mr GCL’s otherwise delicious apple tart (4,30€) marginally marred by the aforementioned miel de caña and Mrs GCL’s towering flan (3,60€), a cremé caramel elevated in both height and flavour.
+On to the mains and we appreciated the texture clash between the smoky crust of queso herreño (cheese from El Hierro) and the succulent rice of the vegetable risotto (12€) below.
+Meanwhile our fillet beef steak (12,50€) was juicy as we ordered it poco hecho (rare).
+We just about found room for desserts with an otherwise delicious apple tart (4,30€) marginally marred by the aforementioned miel de caña and a towering flan (3,60€), a cremé caramel elevated in both height and flavour.

-Disclaimer: Mr and Mrs Gran Canaria Local received a complimentary dinner in exchange for this review.
+Disclaimer: We received a complimentary dinner in exchange for this review.
 La Oliva restaurante open Sunday to Thursday from 8:30am to 12:30am.
 Their hours are extended on Fridays and Saturdays from 8:30am through to 1:30am.